Thaerious/SRT_Server/readme.md

 Creating & Staring a Server
 ===========================

+The server instantiates a handler class each time a new connection is accepted.
+The handler is responsible for accepting incoming packets and calling methods to handle them.
+The handler needs to extend 'Handler' and must have a no-argument contructor.

 Create a server which instantiates a new MyRouter object when a client connects.
 The MyRouter class is responsible for managing Annotated classes.